will-hart/whalesong/README.md

   - [x] restyle the menu
   - [x] make rotate + wave movement lerp smoothly transition between left/off/right instead of jumping immediately
   - [x] when the whale turns there is a lot of empty space at the screen edges - no waves
+  - [x] move whale not things around the whale
   - [ ] update the credits
 - [ ] code "quality"
   - [x] store whale position in a resource